f5devcentral/access-labs/class3/module4/lab02.rst

 #.
 Click **Save**.

 #.
-Go back to Postman once again and select the request **Retrieve Phone and Mail Attributes** and click **Send** another time.
+Go back to Postman once again and select the request **Request 1: Retrieve Attributes** and click **Send** another time.
 Note this is done at the main Postman window, not in Runner.

 #.
 Navigate to **Security -> Event Logs -> Bot Defense -> Bot Requests** and find the Trusted Bot categorized request to the /vulnerable uri as shown below